OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 A consensus algorithm is a method by which a distributed ledger is updated (that is, a new block is added to the block chain), and all parties come to agreement that this did happen.
-More information on what a consensus algorithm is can be seen at
+For more information on what a consensus algorithm is, see :doc:`Consensus`.
-.. include:: Consensus.rst
-[Look up how to do this correctly!]

 What is Proof of Stake?